doc4d/docs/website/translated_docs/es/Desktop/building.md

 Genera una aplicación que sólo contiene código compilado.

 Esta funcionalidad crea un archivo *.4dz* en una carpeta *Compiled Database/\<project name>*.
-Por ejemplo, si ha llamado a su aplicación "MyProject", 4D creará:
+For example, if you have named your application "MyProject", 4D will create:

 *\<destination\>/Compiled Database/MyProject/MyProject.4dz*

 Un archivo .4dz es esencialmente una versión comprimida (empaquetada) de la carpeta del proyecto.
 Un archivo .4dz es esencialmente una versión comprimida (empaquetada) de la carpeta del proyecto.
 El tamaño compacto y optimizado de los archivos .4dz hace que los paquetes de proyectos sean fáciles de desplegar.

-> Al generar archivos .4dz, 4D utiliza por defecto un formato zip **estándar**.
-La ventaja de este formato es que es fácilmente legible por cualquier herramienta unzip.
-Si no desea utilizar este formato estándar, añada la llave XML `UseStandardZipFormat` con el valor `False` en su archivo [`buildApp.
-4DSettings`](#build-application-settings) (para más información, consulte el manual [4D XML Keys BuildApplication](https://doc.4d.com/4Dv19/4D/19/4D-XML-Keys-BuildApplication.100-5447429.en.html)).
+> When generating .4dz files, 4D uses a **standard** zip format by default.
+The advantage of this format is that it is easily readable by any unzip tool.
+If you do not want to use this standard format, add the `UseStandardZipFormat` XML key with value `False` in your [`buildApp.4DSettings`](#build-application-settings) file (for more information, see the [4D XML Keys BuildApplication](https://doc.4d.com/4Dv19/4D/19/4D-XML-Keys-BuildApplication.100-5447429.en.html) manual).